-The Sun Fire B10n content load balancing blade is a component within a larger system ultimately delivering highly available web services to a client population over an IP-based network.
+The Sun Fire B10n blade is a component within a larger system ultimately delivering highly available network services to a client population over an IP-based network.
 This section describes the role of such a highly integrated content load balancer within the larger system.